Agents in AI Configs

 - Error rate

-- Satisfaction when instrumented
+- Satisfaction, when instrumented

-Monitoring helps you assess how workflows behave in production and identify where a variation may need adjustment.
-To learn more, read Monitor AI Configs.
+Monitoring helps you assess how structured workflows behave in production and identify where a variation may need adjustment.

-Target and release agent variations
+Target and release agent-based variations

 To learn more, read Target with AI Configs.